 2. Poor self-image

 Employees might think they are already being overpaid in their manager’s eyes, and not want to push it.
-Even if the employee thinks they deserve a promotion or a pay raise, they know it’s not their call and ultimately up to how much their manager recognizes their value as an employee.
+Even if the employee thinks they deserve a promotion or a pay raise, they know it is not their call and ultimately up to how much their manager recognizes their value as an employee.

 3. Fear of the truth

-Employees might be worried about being told the truth — that their career is not looking like it will progress any time soon.
+Employees might be worried about being told the truth: that their career is not looking like it will progress any time soon.

-4. Managers don’t want an awkward conversion
+4. Managers don’t want an awkward conversation

 When there are limited opportunities for career progression in a department, if managers speak with every employee about their career prospects and find each one of them wants the promotion, the manager is at risk of making one employee happy at the expense of disheartening the rest.